nonfx/codepipes-tutorials/apps/01-nodejs/readme.md

 ## Container image

-Container image can be build for this app automatically using buildpack.
+Container image can be built for this app automatically using buildpack.

 ```
-pack build 01-modejs --builder heroku/builder:22
+pack build 01-nodejs --builder heroku/builder:22
 ```